Life as We Knew It (novel): Plot

 Miranda is a 16-year-old girl who lives in Pennsylvania with her mother, Laura, and her brothers Matt and Jonny, with her worrying about her grades and becoming a godmother to her half-sibling, who her father and his second wife, Lisa, are expecting.
 Soon, the news focuses on an asteroid which is predicted to hit the Moon.
 People are excited about the opportunity to witness the event, including Miranda and her family.
 However, the asteroid is denser than scientists expected, and soon after the impact, it becomes clear that it has pushed the Moon closer to Earth, intensifying the tidal forces that it exerts on it.

 After the impact, chaos ensues as tsunamis and earthquakes ravage the coasts, killing countless people.
 Miranda and her family go shopping to stock up on food, water, and supplies, and soon after Matt comes home from college.
 While they are safe from tsunamis because they live inland, during the summer tidal forces push magma to the surface and several dormant volcanoes erupt, filling the sky with ash.
 This causes temperatures to drop dramatically, making it difficult for plants to grow.
 As conditions become harsher, the family begins to eat less to conserve food, and Laura makes sacrifices to give Jonny, whom Miranda believes she considers to be the strongest of her children, a chance at survival, causing conflict between her and Miranda.
+Her father and his new wife Lisa, who is pregnant, leave the area and travel west hoping to make contact with his mother and her parents, but they are able to stop with Miranda and her family for a few days before heading out.